 |The Martham Local History

 Group created this archive as part of the Project managed

 Skills, Support and

-MLHG is proud to be associated with this
+Lottery.
+MLHG is proud to be associated with

 The graffiti on the left is scratched into a pillar in St Mary's Church, Martham.
 It has been identified as a medieval 'cog', in use as a trading vessel during the 15th century.
 These cargo ships traded with the Baltic under the Hanseatic League during the Middle Ages and were a common sight.
 Replicas can be seen in Sweden at Malmo.
 For a detailed description of these ship graffiti read Matthew Champion's book or see this video which explains in detail the graffiti which can be found all over England.
 He discusses Martham's ship in some detail here.

 Looking around St. Marys – our ancient Parish church, you may have noticed a ship scratched on one of the pillars.
 How did that come to be there?
 What does it mean?
 Why is it there?
 When you look closely you can see that it is very beautifully drawn by an artist with a very good knowledge of sailing ships and how they work.
 A close inspection reveals that there is lime-wash in the scratched outline and that it therefore dates from before the Reformation in the 16th century when much that was decorative was obliterated with lime wash.
 The lime-wash either wore off or was removed in a later century.